shaziasheikh01/EduXpert_Educational_Website/README.md

 # EduXpert_Educational_Website

 # About
-EduXpert is a responsive multipage page educational School website.
+EduXpert is a responsive multipage educational School website.
-This website have a Home Page, About Page, Courses Page with a Fully Functioning Contact Form.
+This website has a Home Page, an about page,  a course page, and a fully functioning contact form.

 <a href ="https://shaziasheikh01.github.io/EduXpert_Educational_Website/"><strong>➥ Live Demo</strong></a>